UKRSE/UKRSE.github.io/conf2016_workshop_instructions.md

 All of the workshop rooms have a projector with computer.
 The provided computer runs Windows, and provides Powerpoint 2010 and Acrobat Reader.
 There are VGA and HDMI connectors available if you would prefer to use your own laptop.

+## Disk space

+There is limited space on the USB sticks that will be used to distribute the VM images to conference attendees.
+Please try to use as little space as you can.
+If you need more than 1 GB of space, then [please email me](mailto:chryswoods@gmail.com) and we can discuss your requirements.

 ## Submission

 When you have developed your workshop, please tar up your workshop directory and [email it to us](mailto:Christopher.Woods@bristol.ac.uk), together with instructions to install any other extra software that you need **before Friday 2nd September**.
 We will then make sure to install and test everything in the central VM that we will use for the conference itself.